 You will have heard the term “exchange rate” before.
 You may even have some idea of what it means.
 But, if you’re someone who transfers money internationally you’ll want to have a complete understanding because exchange rates are very important.

 Why?
-By knowing how to work out exchange rates you will be able to help your money go further for you and your loved ones.
+By knowing how exchange rates are determined and why they sometimes fluctuate you will be able to help your money go further for you and your loved ones.

-In this blog we’ll explore a number of topics concerning exchange rates so that you can develop a complete understanding.
+In this blog we’ll highlight a variety of topics to do with determining exchange rates.
 These topics include: